MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-environments.md

                           --tags "$newTag"
 ```

-If you don't want to overwrite previous tags, use the [az tag update](/cli/azure/tag#az-tag-update) command setting the `--operation` parameter to `merge`.
+If you don't want to overwrite previous tags while you work through this tutorial step, use the [az tag update](/cli/azure/tag#az-tag-update) command setting the `--operation` parameter to `merge`.

 ```azurecli-interactive
 # Bash script to append to existing tags.